 - When I make a transfer from my savings account(s) I see a message about Reg D, what is that?

-To use PC Branch, you need a PC or MAC with access to the internet and a browser such as Netscape Navigator (version 8.0 or higher), Microsoft Internet Explorer (version 6.0 or higher), or Mozilla Firefox.
+To use PC Branch, you need a PC or MAC with access to the internet and a browser such as Microsoft Internet Explorer (version 8.0 or higher), Mozilla Firefox or Chrome.